 I haven’t attempted muffins until I ran across this beautiful photography + food blog called The Vanilla Bean.
-After oohing and ahhing over all the photography as I scrolled through her blog, I was inspired to veganize this recipe, although it didn’t need much, and it came out wonderful.
+After oohing and ahhing over all the photography as I scrolled through her blog, I was inspired to veganize these gluten free Apple Cinnamon Muffins, although the recipe didn’t need much reworking and it came out wonderful.
 You can find the original recipe at here.
-Go make yourself some gluten free vegan muffins and come back and take a look at her blog, it’s truly gorgeous!
+Go make yourself some gluten-free vegan muffins and come back and take a look at her blog, it’s truly gorgeous!

 All her tinkering and snacking has paid off.
 Best of all, I didn’t have to change much making this an easy recipe to veganize.
 Like she suggests in her recipe, these muffins can go various ways: